 MUSEE D’ORSAY (OPTIONAL)

 You’ll find works by Monet, Van Gogh, Gauguin, Cézanne, and Renoir.
-The building itself is stunning.
-It’s one of our favorite galleries in Paris.
+Set in an old train station, the building itself is stunning.

-The museum is free on the first Sunday of the month, one of the many great free attractions in Paris to take advantage of.
+The museum is free on the first Sunday of the month, and it is one of the many great free attractions in Paris to take advantage of.

 SAINTE-CHAPELLE